 Class Action Lawsuits

-Recently, a number of class action lawsuits have been filed with regard to companies selling people’s private information without authorization or siphoning this type of information without consumers’ knowledge.
-There is no question that this is a blatant violation of our privacy as consumers not to mention a breach of contracts, as this lawsuit alleges.
+Recently, a number of class action lawsuits have been filed about companies selling people’s private information without authorization or siphoning this type of information without consumers’ knowledge.
+There is no question that this is a blatant violation of our privacy as consumers, not to mention a breach of contracts, as this lawsuit alleges.
 If LinkedIn did in fact spy on users, the company should be held accountable.

 We hope this and other class-action lawsuits deter companies from engaging from spying on consumers and prevent companies from selling this type of sensitive information without notifying customers.
 As California class action lawyers, we hope that these companies that have violated the privacy and rights of millions of customers are held accountable.